CJonesCode/SnapConnect/README.md

       ```
     - Open the newly created `.env` file and fill in the values with your Firebase project's configuration.
 You can find these credentials in your [Firebase project console](https://console.firebase.google.com/).

+4.  **Set up Firebase configuration files:**
+    - In the root of the project, you will find `google-services.json.example` and `GoogleService-Info.plist.example`.
+    - You need to download your own `google-services.json` (for Android) and `GoogleService-Info.plist` (for iOS) from your Firebase project settings.
+    - Rename the example files to `.bak` or remove them, and place your own downloaded files in the root of the project.
+These files are required for the native Firebase SDKs to connect to your project.

 ### Running the Application

 1.  **Start the development server:**
     ```bash
     npm start
     ```
-    This will start the Metro bundler and open the Expo DevTools in your browser.

 2.  **Open the app:**
-    - **On a physical device:** Install the **Expo Go** app from the App Store or Google Play.
-Scan the QR code shown in the terminal or browser to open the project.
-    - **On an Android Emulator:** Press `a` in the terminal where the server is running.
-(Requires Android Studio and a configured Android Virtual Device).
+    - **On an Android Emulator:** With the emulator running, press `a` in the terminal where the server is running.
-    - **On an iOS Simulator:** Press `i` in the terminal where the server is running.
-(Requires Xcode on macOS).
+    - **On an iOS Simulator:** With the simulator running, press `i` in the terminal where the server is running.

 This will install the Expo Go app on your Genymotion device and run TheMarketIndex.